Major in Judaic Studies

 - Six 3-or-4 credit upper-division Judaic Studies courses (at or above the 200 level).

-- Three years of Hebrew or Yiddish.
+- Two years of Hebrew or Yiddish.
 Hebrew is usually fulfilled by Elementary, Intermediate, and Advanced Modern Hebrew (110, 120, 230, 240, 301, 302).
 Yiddish is usually fulfilled by a first year taken at UMass (101 and 102), followed by the Steiner Summer Yiddish Program and classes at other institutions.

 - Junior Year Writing requirement